Multi-fidelity data fusion through parameter space reduction with applications to automotive engineering: Numerical results

 \subsubsection{The piston model}

 For this model the scalar target function of interest represents the time it takes the piston to complete a cycle, depending on a $7$-dimensional parameters vector.
-For its evaluation a chain of nonlinear functions has to be computed.
+For its evaluation a nonlinear function has to be computed.
 The input parameters are uniformly distributed.
-For a detailed description of the variation ranges the reader can refer to~\cite{constantine2017global}.
+For a detailed description of the parameters' ranges the reader can refer to~\cite{constantine2017global}.
 The algebraic cylindrical piston model appeared as a test for statistical screening in~\cite{ben2007modeling}, while in~\cite{constantine2017global} they describe an active subspaces analysis.

 From the sufficient summary plot reported in the left panel of Figure~\ref{fig:piston_correlations} we can conclude that a one-dimensional active subspace is able to describe the input-output dependency with a sufficient accuracy.
 This is also supported by the GPR built over the AS.
 Moreover, the ordered eigenvalues of the covariance matrix of the gradients exhibit a spectral gap between the first and the second eigenvalue.
 In the right panel of Figure~\ref{fig:piston_correlations} we present the correlation between the high- and low-fidelity of the NARGP model.